Donny Lalonde vs. Sugar Ray Leonard

 1988-11-07 : Donny Lalonde 167 lbs lost to Sugar Ray Leonard 165 lbs by TKO at 2:30 in round 9 of 12

 - Location: Caesars Palace, Outdoor Arena, Las Vegas, Nevada, USA

 - Judge: Stuart Kirshenbaum 76-75

 - Judge: Franz Marti 75-77

-- WBC Light Heavyweight Title (2nd defense by Lalonde)
+- WBC Light Heavyweight Championship (2nd defense by Lalonde)

-- WBC Super Middleweight Title (Vacant inaugural title)
+- WBC Super Middleweight Championship (Vacant inaugural title)